Rich Donnelly

 Biographical Information[edit]

-Catcher Rich Donnelly played four seasons in the minor leagues, hitting .230 as a pro.
-After his playing days ended, he spent ten years as a minor league manager in the Texas Rangers organization.
-He was a member of the Rangers big league coaching staff in 1980 and again from 1983 to 1985.
+After his playing days ended, he spent ten years as a minor league manager in the Texas Rangers organization, following the relocation of the Senators.
+He was a member of the Rangers big league coaching staff in 1980 (bench coach) and again from 1983 to 1985 (first base coach).
 He then moved on to the Pittsburgh Pirates coaching staff for ten years.
-Donnelly was a Florida Marlins coach in 1997 and 1998 and a Colorado Rockies coach the next four seasons.
-From 2003 to 2005, he was a member of the Milwaukee Brewers staff, and in 2006-2007, he was third base coach for the Los Angeles Dodgers.
-In 2008, Donelly will be player-development advisor for the Pittsburgh Pirates.
+Donnelly was the bullpen coach from 1986 to 1991, third base coach from 1992 to 1995, and bench coach in 1996.

-His son, Tim, was a batboy for Donnelly's teams from 1992 to 2002.
-Tim was an assistant coach at Malone College in 2005 and Kent State University in 2006 and in 2007 is his first season as an assistant coach at Marshall University.
+His son, Tim Donnelly, was a batboy for Donnelly's teams from 1992 to 2002.
+Tim was an assistant coach at Malone College (2005), Kent State University (2006), Marshall University (2007-2016), Middle Tennessee State University (2017-2018), Southeastern Louisiana University (2019-2021), and Western Kentucky University (2022-).